AQUARIUM SALTWATER (MARINE) BASICS.

 "AQUARIUM TEST KITS; what they are used for and their importance"

-[4] WATER CHEMISTRY; Start with a good marine salt and mix it to a specific gravity of 1.019- 1.021 for fish.
+[4] WATER CHEMISTRY; Start with a good marine salt and mix it to a specific gravity of 1.019- 1.021 for fish & 1.024-1.025 for reef aquariums.

 Change water regularly using a gravel vacuum, especially in areas of waste accumulation, this will help maintain low nitrates(see my blog "Reasons for aquarium cleaning").

 Add trace elements and aquarium buffer.
-SeaChem makes an excellent product called Reef Calcium which maintains KH, adds bioavailable polygluconate complexed calcium.
+SeaChem makes an excellent product called Reef Calcium which maintains KH, adds bio available polygluconate complexed calcium.
 Many products available do not add both calcium and magnesium (such as Kalkwasser), and they are BOTH necessary together for proper chemistry and fish health.
 It should be noted, that unlike freshwater fish which absorb the water around them, marine fish drink the water constantly, which affects their internal body chemistry to the surrounding water.

 [5] UV STERILIZATION; UV Sterilizers are in my opinion, not essential, but are VERY important.
 UV Sterilizers help with disease prevention and also help maintain a proper Redox Potential (oxidation properties of water).
 The Redox Potential is often overlooked by many aquarists.
-For more information please see my article about “Aquarium UV and Pond UV Sterilizers ”

-[6] PROPER FISH AND FEEDING; do not over crowd a marine aquarium.
+do not over crowd a marine aquarium.
 The amount of fish depends on the aquarium surface area and the type of fish.
 My article “Basic Aquarium Principles” addresses this subject.
 Feed your marine fish according to the type of food they naturally eat in the wild.
-Aquatic based foods such as HBH Marine Flake or Spirulina 20 Flake are good generic fish foods for Tangs, angels, clown fish, ECT.
-(Angels also need sponge in their diet).
+Aquatic based foods such as AAP/Hikari Marine S or Spirulina 20 Flake are good generic fish foods for Tangs, angels, clown fish, Etc. (Angels also need sponge in their diet).

-This is a basic article, for more information, find a good local dealer or see my blog "Aquarium Answers".
+This is a basic article, for more information, find a good local dealer or see my blog "Aquarium Answers"

 FOR A LOT MORE INFORMATION (Including Ich-Cryptocaryon Treatment), PLEASE SEE THIS EXPANDED ARTICLE:

--AQUARIUM SALTWATER BASICS; Fish and Nano-Reef Including MORE Information about (with pictures):
+Including MORE Information about (with pictures):

 • Nano Reefs